kedacore/http-add-on/docs/ref/http_scaled_object.md

 ### `port`

 This is the port to route to on the service that you specified in the `service` field.
 It should be exposed on the service and should route to a valid `containerPort` on the `Deployment` you gave in the `deployment` field.

+### `targetPendingRequests`

+>Default: 100

+The HTTP Addon works with the Kubernetes [Horizonal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) (HPA) -- via KEDA itself -- to execute scale-up and scale-down operations (except for scaling between zero and non-zero replicas).
+This field specifies the total number of pending requests across the interceptor fleet to allow in the interceptors before a scaling operation is triggered.

+For example, if you set this field to 100, then the HPA will scale up if it queries the HTTP Addon and finds that there are more than 100 pending requests across the entire interceptor fleet at that moment.
+Likewise, the HPA will scale down if it finds that there are fewer than 100 pending requests across the fleet.

+>Note: this field is used in the (simplified) HPA scaling formula, which is listed [on the Kubernetes documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details).
+It is also pasted here for convenience: `desiredReplicas = ceil[currentReplicas * ( currentMetricValue / desiredMetricValue )]`.
+The value of `targetPendingRequests` will be passed in where `desiredMetricValue` is expected.